 - Hot Reload allows developers to modify source code without pausing an application with a simple click of a button.

 The list goes on and on.
 This new .NET will help manage your NuGet libraries with the new package validation tool.
-It has new and improved Windows Forms design (distinct from ASP.NET Web forms).
+It has a new and improved Windows Forms design (distinct from ASP.NET Web forms).
 It’s certainly a jammed packed release.

-What’s most important, however, is the long term support .NET 6 will have.
+What’s most important, however, is the long-term support .NET 6 will have.

 No Looking Back; Still Deprecated